Stereotactic Breast Biopsy

 - Do not use deodorants, perfumes, powders, or creams of any kind under your arms or on your breasts.

-- If you routinely take a blood-thinning medication (such as Heparin, Coumadin, or aspirin), please inform us before scheduling the exam.
+- If you routinely take a blood-thinning medication (such as Heparin or Coumadin), please inform us before scheduling the exam.